Wood Grove

 Wood Grove is a historic plantation house located near Bear Poplar, Rowan County, North Carolina.
-It was built about 1825, and is a 2 1/2-story, three bay, Federal style brick dwelling.
+It was built about 1825, and is a 2 1/2-story, three-bay, Federal-style brick dwelling.
+A portion of the brickwork is laid in Flemish bond.
 It sits on a stone foundation, has a hipped roof front porch, and one-story rear kitchen ell.

 It was listed on the National Register of Historic Places in 1982.

 History

 The original owners were Thomas Cowan (1748-1817) and Abel Cowan (1789-1843).